sourceduty/Aripiprazole_STPD/README.md

 #

-> Alex: "*Cancer seems more curable than mental health disorders.*"
+> Alex: "*Cancer seems to be more curable than mental health disorders.*"

 #